cp/cloudability/README.md

 You will need to generate an API token to use the API.
 Read more [here](https://support.cloudability.com/hc/en-us/articles/200311933-API-Setup-and-Documentation).

-Feel free to shoot me an email at colby@cloudability.com if you have any questions or need help.
+Feel free to shoot me an email at colby@aley.me if you have any questions or need help.

 ### Examples

     @client = Cloudability::Client.new(auth_token: 'auth_token')